CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Plotting
 -----------------------------------------------

-The plotting API is the same as in ``CoxPHFitter``.
+The plotting API is the same as in :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`.
 We can view all covariates in a forest plot:

 .. code:: python